Maia Hirsch

 Research Interests:

-I am interested in designing wearable technologies that merge robotics, haptics, and interactive design to create garments that connect people, respond to their environment, and assist in daily tasks.
-My work addresses challenges in creating lightweight, modular systems that balance aesthetic appeal and functional utility, with applications in assistive technology, interactive art, and space exploration.
+I design wearable technologies that merge robotics, haptics, and interactive design to create garments that adapt to the body, respond to their environment, and assist in extreme and everyday conditions.

 Outreach: